• Home

 • Act collectively: Escalate issues through internal reporting pathways as a like-minded group.
 Expect denial, lies and pushback from bullies – stay calm, stick to facts, and avoid scapegoating, especially during prolonged investigations.
 Group interventions carry more weight and lower the risk of personal or career reprisal.

-• Obtain legal or professional advice: First seek early, independent guidance from your MDO.
-Private legal advice can be costly and combative.
-Instead, if you require external WHS advice, seek information from the Human Rights Commission, State Anti-Discrimination Boards, Fair Work Commission, and state WHS regulators.
+• Obtain legal or professional advice: First seek early, independent guidance from your indemnity provider.
+Private legal advice can be costly and combative but sometimes necessary.
+If you require external WHS advice, seek information from the Human Rights Commission, State Anti-Discrimination Boards, Fair Work Commission, and state WHS regulators.

 • Hold leadership accountable: With your allies, request formal WHS interventions and advocate for system change when risks are evident.
 Psychosocial hazards such as discrimination and reprisals against whistle blowers are now unlawful, carrying penalties for employers including fines, reputational damage, and imprisonment.
 Remind leaders of their duties if they fail to respond effectively.